I used to think that foods high in uric acid were the most important aspect of managing gout diet.

 - Confuse yourself with avoiding all sorts of different foods and never get a good diet

-- Move towards a good balanced diet that will improve your general health and give you the best chance of treating your gout successfully
+- Move towards a well-balanced diet that will improve your general health and give you the best chance of treating your gout successfully

 I’ll help you with whichever choice you make, though I obviously recommend option 3.
 Some vegetarian diets, alkalizing diets, or Mediterranean style diets can be very good for gout when planned and managed properly.
-I specialize in tweaking these naturally healthy, low animal purine diets to match you and your gout needs.
 Please remember that, just as with any uric acid lowering treatment, dietary gout controls must be managed properly.
+So your best approach is to agree a healthy eating plan with a qualified health professional.
+Then you might work with your doctor to switch some high-purine meats and fish for lower purine choices.
+In a way that helps you and your doctor achieve your safe uric acid target.
+But also be sure to arrange adequate pain control for the months that it takes to get uric acid safe.

-I understand every aspect of this, and I want to help you make the right choices as you and your doctor work together to control your gout.
+I understand every aspect of this, and I want to help you make the right choices.
+As you and your doctor work together to control your gout.
 It’s a serious matter, and I have a seriously good gout forum.
-In that forum, and new related personal gout support services, you can get the personal help you need to make healthy choices about foods high in uric acid.
+In that forum you can get learn how other gout sufferers have managed foods high in uric acid.

 Foods high in uric acid affect every gout sufferer differently.
 Some gout sufferers need to control uric acid food intake carefully.
 Others need to focus on different dangers in food and drink.
 I’ve added links at the end of the article where you can get personal help for foods high in uric acid.